trinacoin/trinacoin/README.md

  - 2160 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Trinacoin client sofware, see http://www.trinacoin.org.
+For more information, as well as an immediately useable, binary version of the Trinacoin client sofware, ask trinacoinproject@gmail.com.

 License
 -------